Saurabh76626/Projects/README.md

 .
-Studying and understanding the current experimentation methods in Cogoport and also noting there advantages and drawbacks.
+Studying and understanding the current experimentation methods in Cogoport and also noting there advantages and drawbacks.</br>
 • In order to map an admin corresponding to shipping line created a mapping inerface, for fetching a card make api’s and for creating schedules made Post api by using which multiple schedules can be created for different shipping lines,